-An impressive feature that this laptop has is its 73% screen to body ratio.
-The laptop has really thin bezels and really makes use of the space it has.
+An impressive feature that this $400 2 in 1 laptop has is its 73% screen to body ratio.
+It has really thin bezels and really makes use of the space it has.
 This is really useful when it comes to using the laptop as a tablet as it won’t have unnecessarily wasted room and will really look like a tablet should.

-The touch screen is extremely responsive and has extremely high precision touch sensors, meaning you won’t experience any lagging behind.
+The touchscreen is probably the best out of these top 400 dollar 2 in 1s.
+It is extremely responsive and has extremely high precision touch sensors, meaning you won’t experience any lagging behind.

 The design of the laptop is really good.
 It is incredibly thin, but uses a sturdy aluminum case that makes it appear far more expensive than it actually is.

 The laptop comes with a 128GB SSD.
 This will be plenty of room for all of your basic files, like Word documents and miscellaneous data.
-However, if you want to house a lot of software or big files such as videos and music, it may be worth getting some external storage.
+However, if you want to house a lot of software or big files such as videos and music, it would be best to get some external storage.

 If this is something you would need to do, you would have no issue doing so as the laptop has everything you need in terms of connectivity.